amalahmad/academic-kickstart/content/publication/india-elections.md

 +++
-title = "Organizational deficiencies in developing countries and the role of global surgery"
+title = "Transfers and the rise of Hindu nationalism in India"

 # Date first published.
 date = "2020-10-01"